-Use this decay calculator to easily calculate the time elapsed since the beginning of the decay, or calculate the original quantity, half-life or remaining quantity of a substance subject to radioactive decay, based on any of the three parameters.
+Use this decay calculator to easily calculate the time elapsed since the beginning of the decay, or calculate the original quantity, half-life (a.k.a. decay rate) or remaining quantity of a substance subject to radioactive decay, based on any of the three parameters.
 Convert half-life to mean lifetime or decay constant, and vice versa by entering any of the three values in its respective field.

 Using the Half-Life Calculator

 Using the above multipurpose radioactive decay calculator you can: